 Obviously I am not happy that I have had these problems with the computer.
 I am happy with how the situation has been handled all three times.
 Because of the support I will buy Toshiba products in the future.
 (Standing by their warranty cannot be understated.)
 At the time they had an accidental breakage policy for an extra $99.
 This policy is now included in their regular extended warranty policy and is still half the price of Best Buy warranty.
 After all the horror stories I have read on this site I thought I would share a positive story.

 LOMBARD, ILLINOIS -- Bought Toshiba Satellite Laptop at Best Buy on June 10, 2009 - Day ONE, Memory Card reader failure.
 Day three- spontaneously worked-FOR ONE DAY.
-Continues to fail without notice and work irratically.
-THEN Month TWO, ALL EXTERNAL device readers fail, Memory card slot, USB ports, CD/DVD reader, ALL DOWN.
+Continues to fail without notice and work erratically.
+THEN Month TWO, ALL EXTERNAL device readers fail, memory card slot, USB ports, CD/DVD reader, ALL DOWN.
 Had to REFORMAT (strip everything and start over with SYSTEM RECOVERY.
-Now, LESS than 90 DAYS out, Memory Card Reader DOWN AGAIN! -- Oh, Did you want to pay for a WORKING SYSTEM?
+Now, LESS than 90 DAYS out, Memory Card Reader DOWN AGAIN! -- Oh, did you want to pay for a WORKING SYSTEM?
 Do some research and avoid this one!
 Keep shopping!

 ST. CHARLES/ST. LOUIS, MISSOURI -- One of the keys actually came off of my computer.
 I had to try to superglue it back on myself, but it has never been the same.
 I still have a hard time typing the letter "p"!
 My Toshiba laptop has also been the SLOWEST computer I have EVER owned!!
 It has been that way since I bought it.
 Sometimes the computer will say that the audio component is not installed, when it really is.